IBM/SalesEnablement-test-repo/docs/NextSteps.md

 This {{learningplan.name}} demonstrated several of the {{offering.name}} offerings available.
-Users learned the basics for provisioning and managing both VMware as a Service, VMware Dedicated, and optionally VMware Shared resources.
+Users learned the basics for provisioning and managing both VMware as a Service, VMware vCenter Server, VMware Cloud Foundation, and optionally VMware Shared resources.
 However, there is still more to learn about {{offering.name}}.
 Be sure to check out this <a href="https://cloud.ibm.com/vmware/compare_offerings" target="_blank">offering comparison page</a> as well.

 Finally, remember to complete the {{learningplan.name}} learning plan.